 Hemosiderin is an iron-rich protein that occurs in the body naturally.
-It’s made up of approximately 35 per cent iron and stored in a form that the body cannot easily consume.
+It’s made up of approximately 35% iron and stored in a form that the body cannot easily consume.

 This hematin needs to be removed, and our bodies have cells called phagocytes to manage this process.
 Phagocytes are a grouping of white blood cells that ingest harmful substances in the body.
 When phagocytes ingest hematin, they produce what is called “hemosiderin.”

 Bruises are caused when an impact damages blood vessels and allows blood to seep into surrounding tissues.
 Hemosiderin is one of the various substances responsible for the coloring of most bruises, which is why hemosiderin stainingso closely resembles bruising.

 Hemosiderin staining can essentially be regarded as a very severe form of bruising.
-Staining occurs in areas where significant amounts of bruising have occurred as a result of severe injuries, hemorrhages or, in certain cases, after a particularly intense surgery.
+Staining happens in areas where a significant amount of bruising has occurred as a result of severe injuries, hemorrhages or, in certain cases, after a particularly invasive surgery.

-“When vein valves fail, regurgitated blood forces red blood cells out of capillaries,” explains Dr. Alex Roher of San Diego Botox in California.
-One of the more common occurrences of valves leaking is caused by Chronic Venous Insufficiency (CVI), a condition where malfunctioning leg valves make blood flow difficult in the area thus creating pools of blood, which in turn, results in hemosiderin staining.
+“When vein valves fail, regurgitated blood forces red blood cells out of capillaries,” explains Dr. Alex Roher of San Diego Botox.
+One of the more common reasons for valves leaking is chronic venous insufficiency (CVI), a condition where malfunctioning leg valves make blood flow difficult in an area.
+This creates pools of blood that result in hemosiderin staining.

 The main issue with hemosiderin is that the iron present within it is difficult for the body to consume.
 Once the body is able to use this stored iron, in the same way that the body uses iron derived from food, the stain will fade.

 While there is no concrete evidence for the success of this method, the effects of iron deficiency are well documented.
-A deficiency of iron can result in a lack of energy, focus and the ability to fight off infections.
-Drastically altering a diet is not recommended without the approval of a recognized dietician.
+A deficiency of iron can result in a lack of energy, focus, and the ability to fight off infections.
+Drastically altering a diet to reduce iron intake is not recommended without the approval of a recognized dietician.

 “Cosmetic sclerotherapy is a treatment where the vein is directly injected with an agent like asclera or sotradecol.
 The vein then gets occluded and over time the body reabsorbs it,” explains Shiloh.
 “The results should be permanent as long as the deeper leaking veins are also addressed.”